 When things are working properly, your blood flows freely through your body, delivering oxygen to your organs and flushing out the waste products created by your body’s metabolic processes.
 But, if you get a cut, scrape or injury, blood in your arteries and veins (veins return blood from the body to the heart; arteries transport blood away from your heart) will clot to block your blood vessels and stop you from bleeding out.

 But, when your arteries or veins get blocked when you aren’t injured, you need medical intervention.
 Otherwise, you can face complications such as strokes, heart attacks, organ damage and even limb loss.
-In certain occasions, as we mentioned earlier, blood clots can kill you by travelling to your lungs (pulmonary embolism), interfering with your ability to breathe.
+On certain occasions, as we mentioned earlier, blood clots can kill you by traveling to your lungs (pulmonary embolism), interfering with your ability to breathe.

 Blood clots form in blood vessels—either your deep veins or your arteries.
 Typically, they form after your blood vessels get damaged, triggering a reaction in your body.
 This reaction involves a mix of platelets and clotting factor proteins.